momentohq/client-sdk-javascript/examples/web/vite-chat-app/README.md

 pnpm dev
 ```

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result
+Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.